dobrian/cmp/docs/readme.md

-# Read Me
+# Computer Music Programming

-This is [the directory for web presentation](http://dobrian.github.io/cmp/docs/) of the *github.com/dobrian/cmp* repository of educational materials on the subject of Computer Music Programming.
+This is [the home directory for web presentation](http://dobrian.github.io/cmp/docs/) of the **github.com/dobrian/cmp** repository of educational materials on the subject of _Computer Music Programming_.